MananTyagi/pdf_manager/readme.md

 a.
 Invited users  able to access shared pdf files through their invite link.
 b.
 The app provide a user-friendly interface to view the PDF files.
 c.
 Invited users can add comments related to the PDF file on a sidebar and can view existing comments.

+6: **Authors can able to change/ or reply to the existing comments by viewer and viewers can be able to see that reply on the link which is shared to them ,it is like chat based feedback**

 procedure: